AdobeDocs/commerce-merchant-services.en/help/quick-checkout/install.md

 ## Update minimum-stability setting

-Before you install the extension, you can change the `minimum-stability` requirement to `RC` (release candidate) in your `composer.json` file if you want to try the release candidate version.
-You can use an IDE or your favorite text editor (like Visual Studio Code or Sublime Text).
+Before you install the extension, ensure that the `minimum-stability` field in your `composer.json` file is set to `"stable"`:

-In your `composer.json` file, change `"minimum-stability": "stable"` to `"minimum-stability": "RC"`.
+`"minimum-stability": "stable"`

 ## Install the extension